-You don’t need a lawyer.
+You usually don’t need a lawyer if you’ve decided the LLC is the right entitiy for your business.
 In most states, the information required for the articles of organization is simple—it typically includes the name of the LLC, the location of its principal office, the names and addresses of the LLC’s owners and/or managers, and the name and address of the LLC’s registered agent (a person or company that agrees to accept legal papers on behalf of the LLC).

 6. Does My LLC Need an Operating Agreement?

 Although most states’ LLC laws don’t require a written operating agreement, don’t even consider starting an LLC without one.
 An operating agreement is necessary because it: